In Part 2 of SHIT HAPPENS I talked about botched train trips that were easily fixed or simply took patience.

 I frantically ran back to the club, searched high and low, and asked everyone I knew.

-I left a note with the bartender just in case it showed up the next morning.
+I left a note with the bartender if it showed up the next morning.

 This was my first time experiencing a walk of shame and I was not stoic about it at all.